-Cybersecurity is ranked a top business risk, yet organisations continue to struggle to handle the reputational dimension of data breaches and leaks.
+Cybersecurity is a top-ranked business risk, yet organisations continue to struggle to handle the reputational dimension of data privacy incidents.

 Accordingly, careful planning for different kinds of cyber threats is critical, and public statements must be timely and appropriate.

-This practical, interactive workshop equips organisations to prepare for, respond to and recover from cyber incidents and crises effectively by examining best practice approaches to communications planning, response and remediation for a variety of scenarios.
+This practical, interactive workshop equips organisations to manage cyber and data privacy incidents and crises effectively by examining best practice approaches to communications planning, response and recovery.

 - To strengthen your organisation’s ability to prepare for, respond to and recover from cyber/data breach incidents and crises